PsiQ/bartiq/docs/concepts/rewriters.md

 ##### Caveats
 Here we collect some caveats for wildcard substitutions.
 <details><summary>Matching zero arguments</summary>
-As mentioned we assume that wildcard symbols are _nonzero_.
+As mentioned we assume that wildcard symbols are <em>nonzero</em>.
 This is to prevent perfectly valid, but perhaps unwanted, interactions.
 For example:
 ```python
 from sympy.abc import x
 from sympy import Wild